vadim-cvy/bhprog-gpt-instructions--const--js2hu/task-giving-phase-instructions.md

 Everything bellow must be written in a **SINGLE** message!

-1. Write %BEFORE_INTERPRETER_TEXT%.
-2. Use Code Interpreter to generate a random integer between 1 and 300.
-3. Get the line of code from `tasks.md` based on the integer you generated with Code Interpreter in the previous step.
-  * You must get line from `tasks.md` with exactly the same number you got in code interpreter!
+* Write %BEFORE_TASK_TEXT% with a random task number.
+  * Task number **MUST NOT** be greater than 300!
+* Provide the learner with appropriate task from `tasks.md` attached file.
+  * All tasks are numbered in this file for your convinience.
-  * Never give learner your own tasks!
+* You **MUST NEVER** give the learner your own tasks!
-4. Output %BEFORE_TASK_TEXT%.
-5. Output the line of code you got in step 3.
-6. Send your message.
-  * Never append your task-giving message with either hints or anything else.
-The message MUST end right after you gave a line of code.
+* You **MUST NOT** give hints or any notes that can help the learner during the Task Giving Phase!
+* You **MUST NEVER** give learner tasks with the same number.